Her0Zer0/React-With-SpringBoot-Starter/README.md

   $ npx create-react-app <your app name here>
   ```
   3. This will begin to pull all of the node modules and create the react app for your build.
       The file structure should look something like this.
+Notice in my example I used _"frontend"_ as my app name.

       ![File Structure](https://github.com/Her0Zer0/React-With-SpringBoot-Starter/blob/main/file_structure.PNG)
-  4. Next, open a terminal window and navigate to the app directory and run.
+  4. Next, open a terminal window and navigate to the app directory (where package.json lives) and run.
   ```.sh
   $ npm start
   ```
-   This should bring the React app on localhost:3000, if you are able to bring up the standard React app logo, etc,... you have built it successfully.
+   This should bring the React app up on localhost:3000, if you are able to bring up the standard React app logo, etc,... you have built it successfully.

    5. Create a RestController in your SpringBoot application for React to communicate with when starting.
 Below is the example I have used [here](https://github.com/Her0Zer0/React-With-SpringBoot-Starter/blob/master/src/main/java/com/slyfoxdevelopment/reactboot/ReactBootApplication.java).